samsquire/ideas3/README.md

 monetization.txt is a file you keep at the root of your web domain where you show people how to support you financially.

+# 84. Do a range query on page load

+If you store data in a hashmap and use a trie in front of it, you can fetch all the data to render a webpage with a partition key and sort key and this can map to a hash map access for each object fetched.
+Much faster than an SQL query.

+/products/ can do a partition key search of PK=begins_with(products) SK="" /products/product-100 can do a partition key search of PK=products-100 SK=""

 # Generating ideas

  * marketplace